hashicorp/terraform-cdk/docs/getting-started/typescript.md

 cdktf init --template="typescript"
 ```

-This will initialize a brand new CDK for Terraform project in Typescript.
+This will initialize a brand new CDK for Terraform project in TypeScript.
 Also, install the `cdktf` library so that it can be used in the project.

 **CDK for Terraform Application**